 While everyone understands the need to be a team player with digital workplaces, it takes considerable effort to do it right, from leadership support to allocating budget to making it a reality.
 And like any new technology implementation, it also implies culture, training, and above all, change management.
 So here are some of the things we can share with you on the road to creating a perfect, well-rounded digital workplace — as experts in intranet portals and digital experience platforms — to keep in mind as you continue forward along this path.

 The right infrastructure to rule them all

 Think of a digital workplace as the “house” where your company is hosted: where your employees can be bring their resources and work together every day.
 Software or services for this can offer technology like video calls for online collaboration, to full-spectrum services like self-serve functionalities, content publishing, and business intelligence dashboards.
 A selection of these includes G-Suite, Microsoft Teams, Slack, and intranet portals built using digital experience platforms like those recognized by Gartner’s Magic Quadrant.

 Rarely a company uses all functionalities in a suite: they concentrate on those that work the best for them, like document management or video call functionalities.
-So you may want to consider if your core collaboration services and “out of the box” (OOTB) functionalities are enough, or if your company requires a fully-customized tool or platform.
+So you may want to consider if your core collaboration services and “out of the box” (OOTB) functionalities are enough, or if you need a platform to integrate the functions into a cohesive digital workplace.